 |MQTT protocol support||

 Using our protocol adapters, our customers can use a large selection of compatible embedded client libraries for low energy and other embedded devices.
-Additionally, Ably supports MQTT enabling a wide range of embedded client library SDKs to be used./adapters
+Additionally, Ably supports MQTT enabling a wide range of embedded client library SDKs to be used./protocols

 |White-label browser library||